• Skip to primary navigation

 Home » Recipes » Side Dishes

-Egg Fry Recipe (Boiled Egg Fry)
+Egg Fry Recipe | Boiled Egg Fry Recipe

-Last Updated On: Nov 21, 2024 by Preeti Nayak · 4 Comments
+Last Updated On: Jan 21, 2026 by Preeti Nayak · 4 Comments

 Jump to Recipe

-close-up of egg fry served in a plate.
+egg fry served in a plate.

 Jump to:

-• About Boiled Egg Fry Recipe
+• Quick Look: Egg Fry Recipe

-• Ingredients Notes
+• Ingredients Needed

-• How to make Egg Fry Recipe (With Step by Step Photos)
+• How to make Egg Fry Recipe (With Step-by-Step Photos)

-• Recipe Tips & Notes
+• Recipe FAQs

 • Recipe Card